ErykHalicki/ErykHalicki/README.md

 My name is Eryk Halicki, and I'm a current student at the University of British Columbia, Double Majoring in Computer Science and Psychology.
 I'm currently working on Autonomous Underwater Vehicles as the software lead of UBCO's Marine Design team.
 ## 🧑‍🚀 Favorite Projects 🧑‍🚀
-* carnosaMNIST, a neural network used to classify handwritten digits, trained using neural evolution methods.
+* carnosaMNIST, a CNN used to classify handwritten digits, trained using neural evolution methods.
 Written from scratch in C++
 * AI_Snake, Dijkstra's Pathfinding implemented into the classic snake game
 * BARRY_Drone, a WIP autonomous drone project